Gil Cisneros: 2018

-Fears of a lockout by either party were not realized when Cisneros advanced to the November runoff election, finishing second in the June primary election to Republican former Assemblywoman Young Kim, with 19.35% of the vote.
+Fears of a lockout by either party were not realized when Cisneros advanced to the November runoff election, finishing second in the June primary election to Republican former state Assemblywoman Young Kim, with 19.35% of the vote.
 This election was rated a "Toss-up" by the Cook Political Report and Sabato's Crystal Ball.
 The Associated Press called the election for Cisneros on November 17.